-- The Oklahoma Rural Medical Education Scholarship Loan Program
+The Oklahoma Rural Medical Education Scholarship Loan Program (sunset program December 2016)

 Through the Oklahoma Intern-Resident cost-sharing program, PMTC provides a portion of the salaries of primary care interns and residents so additional internship and residency positions may be developed by the University of Oklahoma College of Medicine, the University of Oklahoma College of Medicine-Tulsa and the Oklahoma State University College of Osteopathic Medicine.

 Subsequently the Oklahoma Legislature has added the responsibility of a Physician Placement Program, Nursing Student Assistance Program, the FP Resident Rural Program, the Physician Community Match Program and the Physician Assistant Scholarship Program, and Physician Loan Repayment.